Kashchenism: Ideology and philosophy

 Since those slogans, written in Russian, contain eight words containing 99 letters in total, Kashchenists often abbreviate their motto as 8/99, and use this abbreviation as a greeting (which is in turn a mockery of the Nazi greeting 14/88).

 Influence

-The influence of Kashchenism upon the Russian Internet is quite significant, especially the influence of Kashchenist slang, which is now known and is sometimes used by a big part of Russophone Internet users, though they never were Kashchenists themselves.
-Also, Kashchenists, who appeared earlier than the well-known "padonki" subculture, contributed much to padonkaffsky jargon, and many of the early "padonki" were former Kashchenists.
+The influence of Kashchenism upon the Russian Internet includes the influence of Kashchenist slang, which is now known and is sometimes used by a big part of Russophone Internet users, though they never were Kashchenists themselves.
+Also, Kashchenists, who appeared earlier than the "padonki" subculture, contributed much to padonkaffsky jargon, and many of the early "padonki" were former Kashchenists.